-From October 11, 2009 to January 3, 2010, Passage à faune, a double exhibition by Bertille Bak & Damien Cadio, curated by Sophie Kaplan.
+From October 11, 2009 to January 3, 2010, Passage à faune, a double exhibition by Bertille Bak & Damien Cadio, and a project room with Gregory Buchert, curated by Sophie Kaplan.

 Bertille Bak and Damien Cadio work very differently: Bak is a maker of films, drawings and installations, while Cadio is primarily a painter.
 While Bak, as vigilant as an ethnologist, finds her subject matter in raw reality and close to the earth—members of a former mining community, an ant colony—Cadio's canvases are not taken directly from life, but rather from pre-existing images like found photographs, paintings and films.